Yeo Han-koo

-Yeo Han-koo (born 14 November 1969) is the former Director General of Free Trade Negotiations of South Korea served under President Moon Jae-in from 2021 to 2022.
+Yeo Han-koo (born 14 November 1969) is a South Korean politician who served as the director general of Free Trade Negotiations under President Moon Jae-in from 2021 to 2022.
 Yeo is considered a veteran trade negotiator and technocrat.

 Early life and education

 Yeo holds a bachelor's degree in business administration from Seoul National University as well as a Master of Public Administration and an MBA from Harvard University.

 Career

 Early career

 Over the past 25 years, he worked in various government agencies since he passed the Korean state civil servant exam in 1992.
 Before promoted to President Moon's third trade minister, Yeo served as his secretary for New Southern and New Northern Policies at Office of the President.
 Yeo also served as the deputy trade minister after his predecessor Yoo Myung-hee was promoted to the country's first woman trade minister.

 Along with various trade related roles in the government, he worked at World Bank Group's International Finance Corporation as its senior investment officer from 2010 to 2014.